 Avoidance of sunlight can potentially cause vitamin D deficiency and some individuals may require supplemental vitamin D.

 A high potency form of oral beta-carotene (Lumitene) may be given to improve an affected individual’s tolerance of sunlight.
-This drug causes skin discoloration and can improve tolerance to sunlight.
+This drug causes skin discoloration and may improve tolerance to sunlight.
 For more information on this treatment, contact the organizations listed at the end of this report (i.e. American Porphyria Foundation and the EPPREF).
 Another drug sometimes used to improve tolerance to sunlight is cysteine.

 In some cases, the drug cholestyramine may be given.
 Cholestyramine absorbs porphyrin.
 The drug may interrupt the recirculation of protoporphyrin secreted into the bile back into the liver and promote its excretion through the feces.
 Other drugs that absorb porphyrins such as activated charcoal have also been used to treat affected individuals.
 These drugs may lead to improvement of liver disease.